 5. Examples of children's literature from the past.

 6. A typewriter that students can use.

 The Centre promotes its exhibitions and artifacts to primary school teachers as a 'hands on' learning option linked to the National History Curriculum.
 Our program is ideally suited for Year 2 students, although Year 1 students can be accommodated in Terms 3 and 4 of the school year.

 |ON CAMPUS PROGRAM||Students participate in 3 activities on a rotation:

 1) Experience what it was like to be a student at a small rural school between the two world wars

-2) Active learning experience within a local community environment from the past
+2) Active learning experience within a local rural community environment from the past

 3) Hands on encounter within a pre-electricity domestic setting, featuring changes in technology - making then and now comparisons